What are cold transfer calls? How are they used?

 • Transfer the call and, if possible, remain on the line to explain the issue to your colleague and introduce the coworker to the client.
 This will transform the call from a chilly transfer to something far more welcoming to the caller.

-Today’s call centers combine technology that captures more data upfront with personnel training that allows them to quickly get to the heart of a caller’s worries.
+Today’s call centers combine technology that captures more data upfront with personnel training that allows them to quickly get to the heart of a caller’s worries, ultimately building customer relationships.

 It’s vital to take this two-fold strategy to equip your team effectively if you want a call center that continues to develop and solve problems for callers of all types.